badw-dh/pal-texts/README.md

 Permalink to this repo: <https://daten.badw.de/pal-texts>.

 A table of the texts is available here: <https://ptolemaeus.badw.de/texts>.
-Each entry is linked with a catalog description of the text, its witnesses and its presentation form.
+Each entry is linked with a catalog description of the text, its witnesses and its presentation online.